Legal Advice for Compensation Insurance Claims & TPD Payouts

 The Queensland Civil Liability Act (QCLA) is an extensive piece of legislation that sets out the general principles of liability and damages for personal injury claims.
 Under the QCLA, an injured person has the legal right to seek damages from those responsible for their injuries if they can prove that someone else’s negligence caused their injury.
 The act also sets out specific rules around duty of care, breach of duty and causation between the breach and the harm suffered.

-In addition to these basic principles, the QCLA also outlines what types of damages may be awarded to an injured party as compensation for their losses.
-This means that when you have a successful personal injury claim, you will be paid compensation for medical expenses, loss of earnings, and pain and suffering.
+In addition to these basic principles, the QCLA outlines what types of damages may be awarded to injured parties as compensation for their losses.
+This means that when you have a successful personal injury claim, you will be compensated for medical expenses, loss of earnings, and pain and suffering.

 Please understand that each case has unique circumstances that determine the type and amount of damages awarded in any given case.
-Nevertheless, when you understand the scope of liability under the QCLA, it can help provide clarity when seeking compensation for personal injuries caused by an owed duty failure.
+Nevertheless, understanding the scope of liability under the QCLA can help provide clarity when seeking compensation for personal injuries caused by an owed duty failure.

 Free Online Claim Check